 Cutting emissions by adding more wind and solar power to the Long Island grid are only part of the work the state and LIPA say needs to be done as climate change shifts weather patterns, increases local flooding and is tied to more extreme weather events.

-Last month, PSEG Long Island, which manages the grid under contract to LIPA, released a 30-point plan it says will address the utility’s ability to keep the lights on, and allow for a quicker recovery, in the event of another Superstorm Sandy.
-The plan also looks at the prospect of increased wildfires like those that have beset the American West and large parts of Canada, though chiefly in the eastern pine barrens, and envisions replacing existing poles and wires with those rated to withstand higher wind speeds.
+In September, PSEG Long Island, which manages the grid under contract to LIPA, released a 30-point plan it says will address the utility’s ability to keep the lights on, and allow for a quicker recovery, in the event of another Superstorm Sandy.
+The plan also looks at the prospect of increased wildfires like those that have beset the American West and large parts of Canada, though on a much smaller scale here and chiefly in the eastern pine barrens.
+The plan also envisions replacing existing poles and wires with those rated to withstand higher wind speeds.
 Some local power stations need to be raised or moved to be better equipped for the prospect of floods.

 The plan proposes the greater use of technology to help monitor problems and trends, and having more equipment on hand to help deal with problems in real time.